 So what does this mean?
 Naming emotions seems to bridge the gap between thoughts and feelings, and making an emotion the object of your cognitive scrutiny seems to diminish its raw intensity.
 So next time you are feeling a difficult emotion, start by labeling it: I am angry, or sad, or anxious.
 Just tell it like it is.

-Brain Science: So what is going on in the brain when we label an emotion?
+Quick Pause for Brain Science: So what is going on in the brain when we label an emotion?
 Matthew Lieberman, a psychology professor at UCLA, is using fMRI technology to answer that exact question.
 When subjects are shown an image of a face expressing a strong emotion, their brains show greater activity in the amygdala – a region of the brain involved in generating emotions.
 When those subjects were told to label the emotion, they showed less activity in the amygdala, and increased activity in a region of the right frontal lobe known as the right ventrolateral prefrontal cortex, a region involved in vigilance and discrimination.
 This simple act of labeling an emotion shifts our brain activity and seems to have the effect of reducing its intensity.

 #3 Embrace the help and make a plan